AlexLamson/JINS-blink/src/extract_blink_windows/README.md

 There are 4 paths on lines 33, 34, 40, 41.
 Change those paths to match what you have on your computer.
 The script will check those paths for files in those paths.

+Blink frames are saved to `JINS-blink\res\blink_frames`.
+It would be a good idea to copy the blink files you already have into there.

 Run the script with:
 `python hand_label_blinks_tool.py`

-Changing lines 64-69 let you explicitly skip subjects/labels.
+Changing lines 64-69 let's you explicitly skip subjects/labels.

-Blink frames are saved to `JINS-blink\res\blink_frames`.
-It would be a good idea to copy the blink files you already have into there.